ScenicFramework/scenic/guides/overview_assets.md

 Both of the rectangles in the above example render the same image.
 One uses a string that gives the local path in your assets folder.
 The other uses an alias that is configured to point to the same image in the Assets Module.

-The main "gotcha" left in the static assets system is that Scenic does not yet have a filesystem watcher.
-When you add or change a font or image in your assets folder, you may need to touch your Assets module (`MyApplication.Assets` in the above example) to get it to recompile.

 ### Under the covers

 Several things happen under the covers when you build your project